Architecture Overview

 sg_assets ──→ sg_manifest

-Leaf crates (no internal dependencies): sg_core, sg_math, sg_audio, sg_ui Integration crates: sg_app (ties everything together), sg_demo_shared (demo utilities) Tool crates: sg_cli (developer CLI), sg_manifest (game package definitions) Platform crates: sg_platform_contracts (engine↔platform shared types)
+Leaf crates (no internal dependencies): sg_core, sg_math, sg_audio, sg_ui Integration crates: sg_app (ties everything together), sg_demo_shared (demo utilities) Tool crates: sg_cli (developer CLI), sg_manifest (game package definitions) Platform crates: sg_kernel, sg_runtime, sg_content, sg_save, sg_tools_api, sg_observability, and sg_platform_contracts.

 Game Loop